 Such convertible corporate bonds include liability and equity component, where equity component is recognized in capital reserve - stock option under equity.
 Liability components include debt instruments of primary contracts and options derivatives.
-The initial recognized effective annual interest rate is 1.433% for the primary contract while the option derivatives are measured at fair value through profit and loss.
-Gains (losses) on changes in fair value of (NT\$ 931) thousand and NT\$ 211 thousand were recognized for the years ended December 31, 2021 and 2020, respectively.
+The initial recognized effective annual interest rate is 1.433% for the primary contract while the option derivatives are measured at fair value through profit and loss. losses on changes in fair value of (NT\$ 931) thousand were recognized for the years ended December 31, 2021.

-Amount Issuance price (less transaction costs of NT\$5,000) \$295,000 Option derivatives component (less transaction cost allocated to option of NT\$15,000) Equity component (less transaction cost allocated to equity of ( 855) NT\$250,000) (14,750) Liability component on the issuance date (less transaction cost allocated to liabilities of NT\$4,735,000) \$279,395 Liability component as of January 1, 2020 Interest calculated at effective interest rate 1.433% \$ 148,259 2,134 Common stock converted from corporate bonds payable Liability components as of December 31, 2020 $(\underline{22,595})$ $\underline{\$ 127,798}$ Liability components as of January 1, 2021 Interest calculated at effective interest rate 1.433% Common stock converted from corporate bonds payable Liability components as of December 31, 2021 \$ 127,798 762 ( 128,560 ) \$ -
+Amount Issuance price (less transaction costs of NT\$5,000) \$295,000 Option derivatives component (less transaction cost allocated to option of NT\$15,000) Equity component (less transaction cost allocated to equity of (855) NT\$250,000) $(\underline{14,750})$ Liability component on the issuance date (less transaction cost allocated to liabilities of NT\$4,735,000) \$279,395 Liability components as of January 1, 2021 Interest calculated at effective interest rate 1.433% Common stock converted from corporate bonds payable Liability components as of December 31, 2021 \$ 127,798 762 (128,560) \$